Krymorn/The-Voynich-Transcription-Tool/README.md

   **Instructions:**

   &emsp;1.
-Remap the number_mapping.txt file for each v101.txt transcription character (Optionally using the special syntax, Eg. "59=9/")<br />
+Remap the number_mapping.txt file for each v101.txt transcription character (Can be mulitple letters corrosponding to one number, Eg. "60=4o") (Optionally using the special syntax, Eg. "59=9/")<br />

   &emsp;2.
 Remap the output_mapping.txt file with the corosponding output letter(s) (Can be mulitple letters, Eg. "59=us")<br />